What is the Whistleblower Protection Act?

 Because the process of a whistleblower retaliation claim can be long and extensive, it may be a good idea to hire a lawyer.
 If you have a lawyer, they become the designated representative of the hirer, and thus all communications from OSHA will go directly to them.

 Essentially, the lawyer will serve as a mediator and a knowledgeable source throughout the whole OSHA investigation.

 If you’re looking for a lawyer, The Cimino Law Firm can help.
 With over 20 years of experience in law, Michelle Cimino will support you throughout the entire process.
-If you’d like to learn more about how the Whistleblower Protection Act applies to you, call to schedule your free consultation with The Cimino Law Firm.
+If you’d like to learn more about how the Whistleblower Protection Act applies to you, call to schedule your confidential consultation with The Cimino Law Firm.

 Follow us on Facebook for daily updates!